oksusoo1/fireflutter/README.md

 - We use Firestore only for `Chat` and `Forum` features since they needs more support on query and search functionalities.
   - All other features should go to realtime database.

+- Note that, you need to create your own composite indexes when you build functions that query on fields that are not indexed by fireflutter.
+  - For instance, you make a function for getting posts that have most no of comments on this year. then, you may need to create an composite index with `noOfComments` and `year`.

 ### Setting admin on firestore security rules

 - To set a user admin, Add the user's UID as field name(key) with the value of `true` in `/settings/admin`.